Sound Proofing a Renault 4

 The Renault 4 originally had three strips of hessian on the inside of the roof behind the headlining.
 There seemed to be room for soft material across the whole roof.
 I've used a sheet of 12mm open cell foam.
 In hindsight I would have used 8mm hessian material as the headlining rails were difficult to slide against the foam and it was difficult to equalise the tension in the headlining sections.

 This will only be effective in cars with the fabric headlining.
-The later moulded headlining might benefit from some thin headlining foam on the sabin side.
-I have found it impossible to remove the pre-'82 headlinings (with the cardboard section around the edges) without ripping them.
+The later molded headlining might benefit from some thin headlining foam on the cabin side.
+Beware - I have found it impossible to remove the pre-'82 headlinings (with the cardboard section around the edges) without ripping them.
 The later headlinings in French models are easier to remove as they are edged with a thinner plastic section.

 A bit of 12mm foam has gone behind the rear quarter trim.
 There is space so I may as well, and also it helps the panel achieve the correct shape especially after it has been sitting in a damp car for 40 years.